 Find This Bird

 Finding an American Avocet means getting to the right habitat.
 In shallow wetlands, their black-and-white bodies, long, upturned bill, and elegant profile stand out among the other wading birds.
 They generally forage in shallow water with little vegetation to hide them, and they nest in areas almost lacking vegetation altogether.
 They breed around wetlands in dry parts of interior North America, but during the winter, many of them head to coastal lagoons, salt ponds, and mudflats.
 Here they often forage with the smaller Black-necked Stilt.

 - Cool Facts

-- In response to predators, the American Avocet sometimes issues a series of call notes that gradually changes pitch, simulating the Doppler effect and thus making its approach seem faster than it actually is.
+- In response to predators, the American Avocet gives a series of call notes that gradually rise in pitch, simulating the Doppler effect and making its approach seem faster than it actually is.

-- A female American Avocet may lay one to four eggs in the nest of another female, who then incubates the eggs.
-American Avocets may parasitize other species' nests too; single American Avocet eggs have been found in the nests of Mew Gulls.
-Other species may also parasitize avocet nests.
-Avocets have incubated mixed clutches of their own eggs and those of Common Terns or Black-necked Stilts.
-The avocets reared the stilt hatchlings as if they were their own.
+- A female American Avocet sometimes lays eggs in the nest of another female, who incubates them without noticing.
+This is called “brood parasitism,” and American Avocets may do it to other species, too; American Avocet eggs have been found in the nests of Mew Gulls.
+On the other hand, species such as Common Terns and Black-necked Stilts may also parasitize avocet nests.
+In the case of the stilts, the avocets reared the hatchlings as if they were their own.

-- American Avocet chicks leave the nest within 24 hours after hatching.
+- American Avocet chicks leave the nest within 24 hours of hatching.
 Day-old avocets can walk, swim, and even dive to escape predators.

-- The oldest recorded American Avocet was over 15 years old, when it was found in California, where it had been banded a decade and a half earlier.
+- The oldest recorded American Avocet was at least 15 years old when it was found in California, where it had been banded a decade and a half earlier.